 - Usually free for open source projects

-- Most supports multiple programming languages, but not every language will be have the same level of features
+- Most supports multiple programming languages, but not every language will have the same level of features

 - Grade or score for the quality of all of the code in the repository